-As of September 30, 2017, we had \$62.2 million in cash, cash equivalents and short-term investments and during 2017, we received net cash proceeds of \$65.6 million from the sale of shares of Series D convertible preferred stock.
+As of June 30, 2018, we had \$92.5 million in cash, cash equivalents and short-term investments.
+In calendar year 2017, we received net cash proceeds of \$65.6 million from the sale of shares of Series D convertible preferred stock, and as of August 31, 2018, we received additional net cash proceeds of \$90.8 million from the sale of additional shares of Series D convertible preferred stock.
 We have based these estimates on assumptions that may prove to be wrong, and we could exhaust our available capital resources sooner than we expect.
 See "Liquidity and capital resources."